 If your trimmer needs oil to continue working properly, give it a few drops of oil after several uses.
 Just put a few drops on the blades and then run the trimmer for about 20 seconds.

 Let’s move on to the next step of how to trim your beard at home, specifically, trimming your beard with scissors.
-Not just any scissors, mind you, but a pair of quality scissors specific to the job, such as Beardbrand scissors.
+Not just any scissors, mind you, but a pair of quality scissors specific to the job, such as Beardbrand Beard Trimming Scissors.

 Sure, we’re pitching our product – which we think is a cut above, no pun intended – but if you’re not convinced, go ahead and buy a cheap pair of scissors from your local supermarket or mass retail outlet.
 After you’ve had enough of the pulling and tugging that come from using the el-cheapos, go out and make a real investment in a pair of scissors that are harder, sharper, and up to the task.